 Insufficient data is no excuse for not being able to assess the impact of media investments or failing to conduct marketing mix analysis.
 If media isn’t measurable, shift the mix to media that is.
 If it is measurable, dig in and start optimizing.
 We have found that companies who have shifted marketing dollars to digital mediums have been able to quickly launch, test and learn new value propositions and pricing, which can add 10 to 15 percent incremental revenue.

-8. Refresh best-selling products
+8. Refresh Best-Selling Products

-Crayola increased crayon sales 50 percent in a single year by renaming a few colors.
-Samsung boosted washing machines sales 15 percent, simply by making them in bright reds and blues.
+Crayola increased crayon sales by 50 percent in a single year by renaming a few colors.
+Samsung boosted washing machines sales by 15 percent, simply by making them in bright reds and blues.
 Find ways to refresh the products through color, materials and packaging.
 Explore new marketing avenues through brighter merchandising, sharper messaging and more inspired promotions.

 Avery Dennison generated remarkable results by doing just this for their reflective materials division.
 A single pair of salesmen sold five times the average.
 It turned out they talked about the advantages of the product in a totally different way than their colleagues.
-The revelation changed the way everyone else went to market and transformed the marketing message.
+The revelation changed the way everyone else went to the market and transformed the marketing message.

 It is amazing what people can do if they have a concrete goal to speed up a launch or introduce an important initiative.
-Detailed process redesign may be crucial to long term speed-to-market improvements.
+Detailed process redesign may be crucial to long-term speed-to-market improvements.
 But in the short term, there is no substitute for asking teams to go faster, celebrating their success and rewarding them for the additional effort.
 The secret sauce?
 Growth leaders at these companies take the time to find and unclog administrative and process bottlenecks their teams are facing.